top of page

 By Kelsey Nowak, PT, DPT, PRPC | Kandor PT + Pelvic Health

-Hi, I’m Kelsey — a pelvic floor physical therapist and owner of Kandor PT + Pelvic Health.
-If you’re pregnant or postpartum, chances are you’ve heard the term diastasis recti (or “ab separation”) more times than you can count.
-And with that comes the fear:
+Hi, I’m Kelsey — a pelvic floor physical therapist and the owner of Kandor PT + Pelvic Health.
+If you’re pregnant or postpartum, you’ve probably heard the phrase diastasis recti (aka “ab separation”) tossed around more times than you can count.
+And usually, it comes with a whole lot of worry.

-Let’s take a deep breath together, because here’s the truth:
+Pause with me for a second and take a deep breath — because here’s the real deal:

-Diastasis recti isn’t a catastrophe — it’s a normal part of pregnancy, and it’s absolutely something you can rehab.
-What makes it confusing is the sheer amount of misinformation floating around on social media.
+Diastasis recti is not a disaster.
+It’s a completely normal part of pregnancy, and yes — it’s absolutely something you can rehab.
+The tricky part?
+There’s a ton of confusing (and often misleading) information floating around social media.

-Today, I’m breaking down what’s true, what’s overhyped, and what you actually need to know about abdominal separation during and after pregnancy.
+So today, I’m cutting through the noise and breaking down what’s actually true, what’s overhyped, and what you really need to know about abdominal separation during and after pregnancy.

 What Diastasis Recti Actually Is (and Why It Happens)

-Diastasis recti is simply the widening and thinning of your linea alba, the connective tissue between your rectus abdominis muscles (the 6-pack muscles).
-During pregnancy, this tissue widens to make space for your growing baby.
+Diastasis recti is simply the stretching and thinning of the linea alba — the connective tissue that runs between your rectus abdominis muscles (aka your “six-pack”).
+During pregnancy, this tissue naturally widens to make room for your growing baby.

 It’s not a “broken core.”